aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/05-virtual-env.md

 VSCode service to detect the `conda` environments that you would have created.

+1. Ensure that you are in a project folder which you intend to work on.
+You can open a folder through `File > Open Folder`.
+   In this case, you should be navigating to the folder `/polyaxon-v1-data/workspaces/<YOUR_NAME/{{cookiecutter.repo_name}}`.

-1. Install the VSCode extensions [`ms-python.python`](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
+2. Install the VSCode extensions [`ms-python.python`](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
    and
    [`ms-toolsai.jupyter`](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)
    .
-After installation of these extensions, restart VSCode by using the shortcut `Ctrl + P`, entering `Developer: Reload Window` in the prompt and pressing `Enter` following that.
+After installation of these extensions, restart VSCode by using the shortcut `Ctrl + Shift + P`, entering `Developer: Reload Window` in the prompt and pressing `Enter` following that.

-2. Ensure that you have [`ipykernel`](https://ipython.readthedocs.io/en/stable/install/kernel_install.html)
+3. Ensure that you have [`ipykernel`](https://ipython.readthedocs.io/en/stable/install/kernel_install.html)
    installed in the `conda` environment that you intend to use.
    This template by default lists the library as a dependency under `{{cookiecutter.repo_name}}-conda-env.yml`.
+You can check for the library like so:

+   === "Polyaxon VSCode Terminal"

+       ```bash
+       $ conda list | grep "ipykernel"
+       ipykernel  6.9.2  pypi_0  pypi
+       ```

-3. Now enter `Ctrl + P` again and execute `Python: Select Interpreter`.
+4. Now enter `Ctrl + Shift + P` again and execute `Python: Select Interpreter`.
    Provide the path to the Python executable within the `conda` environment that you intend to use, something like so:
    `path/to/conda_env/bin/python`.

-4. Open up any Jupyter notebook and click on the button that says `Select Kernel` on the top right hand corner.
+5. Open up any Jupyter notebook and click on the button that says `Select Kernel` on the top right hand corner.
 You will be presented with a selection of Python interpreters.
 Select the one that corresponds to the environment you intend to use.

+6. Test out the kernel by running the cells in the sample notebook provided under `notebooks/sample-tf-classification.ipynb`.

 ## Jupyter Kernel for JupyterLab